kaaengine/kaa/docs/tutorial/part05.rst

 .. note::

-	Space node doesn't have to be a child of a root node, in fact it can be anywhere in the node tree but for clarity it's recommended to have it as a direct child of a root node.
+	Space node doesn't have to be a child of a root node, in fact it can be anywhere in the node tree but for clarity it's recommended to have it as a direct child of the root node.

 .. note::